institute4insight/institute4insight.github.io/.github/ISSUE_TEMPLATE/package-installation-or-upgrade-request.md

 ---

+THIS POST IS PUBLIC!
+DO NOT INCLUDE ANY PERSONAL OR SENSITIVE INFORMATION!
+DO NOT INCLUDE PASSWORDS OR EMAIL ADDRESSES!

 **Is your installation or upgrade request related to a project?
 Please describe.**
 A clear and concise description of the project.